 Posted in Uncategorized | Tagged: Highlands Ranch Colorado, Highlands Ranch Genealogical Society, HRGS | 1 Comment »

 Show up at 6:30 p.m. for snacks and conversation with fellow genealogists.
 Every month people find someone with the solution to their toughest “brick wall.”
-See you then!
+See you in November!

 Posted by hrgenealogy on September 3, 2014

-Here are exciting programs we’ll be featuring at HRGS meetings this fall:
+Here are exciting programs we’ll be featuring at upcoming HRGS meetings: